dimdots/Fat-Tail-Risk-Assessor/03_test_cases.md

 **What to watch for:** Does it engage with the regulatory and ethical dimension, or does it treat this as a purely technical project?
 A good senior PM would not touch this without legal clearance, and the tool should reflect that judgment.

 ---

-## Scoring your v1

-After running all five:

-- If 4-5 tests produce useful responses: move to v2 (Streamlit web app) next week
-- If 2-3 tests produce useful responses: refine the system prompt for the weak cases, re-test
-- If 0-1 tests produce useful responses: reconsider the knowledge document — probably too abstract

-Keep notes on what the tool got wrong.
-Those notes become content — "Here are the 3 things my first AI tool got wrong and what I learned" is a stronger LinkedIn post than a launch announcement.